-Intranets are the next big thing in the business world.
+Office intranet solutions are the next big thing in the business world.
 What was once considered a dying platform has now seen a true Renaissance, inspired by innovative high growth company vendors.
-Implementing intranet software that is integrated, features social networking, has a mobile app option, and that can house all of your data will digitally transform your workplace.
+Implementing office intranet solutions that is integrated, features social networking, has a mobile app option, and that can house all of your data will digitally transform your workplace.
 You are going to see big payoffs in the areas of employee engagement and productivity, streamlining data, content relevancy and creation, and workplace collaboration.

 You’ve done your research and have decided an intranet solution is the right option for your business.
 You have management buy-in and received a notion of a budget.
 Now you’re ready to reach out to vendors.
 But what’s the best way to go about this task?
 You need to be strategic in your intranet software adoption process, from start to finish.
 The way to get off on the right foot in your intranet strategy is to create a well-crafted Request for Proposal (RFP).
 This is going to be the foundation of your strategic intranet approach, and when done well you can use it as a guideline for your entire adoption process.
 As a bonus, if you master the RFP process you’ll have a template that you can use whenever you need to contact a vendor for completely different projects.